-MacDonald-Miller is a full service-design build mechanical contractor in the Pacific Northwest.
-With over 1,000 talented professionals, 10 locations and our own prefabrication shop, no project is too big or too small.
-We’ve helped shape the local landscape for over half a century with buildings that operate in the most efficient manner possible.
-We like to think we’re saving the planet one building at a time.
+MacDonald-Miller is a full-service design-build mechanical contractor in the Pacific Northwest.
+With over 1,000 talented professionals, 10 locations, and their own prefabrication shop, no project is too big or too small.
+They’ve helped shape the local landscape for over half a century with buildings that operate in the most efficient manner possible.

 Deployment automation and configuration management was fundamental to the project from its inception, as the company’s leadership correctly identified the typical “lift-and-shift” approach as a dead-end strategy for sustainable operations.

 The company’s legacy line-of-business applications have a dependency on MSSQL with MSDTC.
-MSDTC support and the live migration of a large database to AWS was an added challenge.
+An added challenge?
+MSDTC support and the live migration of a large database to AWS.